fossasia/loklak_webclient/README.md

 - On *nix based systems (latest Ubuntu, Fedora version) you might get an `Error: watch ENOSPC` when running `gulp dev`.
    To fix, check [this post](http://stackoverflow.com/questions/16748737/grunt-watch-error-waiting-fatal-error-watch-enospc) on Stackoverflow.
+- `version 'GLIBC_2.14' not found required by imagemin-jpegtran`.
+To fix this, make sure you have installed nasm, libpng-dev, dh-autoreconf.
+Then do `rm node_modules -r` and `npm install`.

 ### Chat with Development Team